tinacms/tina.io/content/docs/reference/self-hosted/git-provider/make-your-own.md

 ### `onPut`

-This is used to save content to git.
+This is used to save content to Git.
 It is called whenever a value is saved in the CMS.

 ### `onDelete`

-This is used to delete content from git.
+This is used to delete content from Git.
 It is called whenever a value is deleted in the CMS.

 ## Example